i7/counterfeit-monkey/tools/README.md

 The profile.sh script will run the test_me test through a profiling-enabled Glulxe interpreter (see above and run the results through profile-analyze.py.
 This will take several minutes.

 The script expects to be run from inside the folder tools/profiling, and needs the files profile-analyze.py and dispatch_dump.xml at the same location (included in the repository.)
 It also needs a profiling-enabled interpreter binary.
 (I'm using Glulxe with CheapGlk, see details above.)
-By default it looks for one named glulxe in the /tools folder.
-It will also look for gameinfo.dbg in the Counterfeit Monkey.inform/Build folder.
+By default it looks for one named glulxe in the `tools` folder.
+It will also look for gameinfo.dbg in the `Counterfeit Monkey.inform/Build` folder.
 The Inform IDE will usually create this file when compiling, but might delete it on quitting unless the option `Clean build files before closing` is off in the IDE advanced preferences.

 If you just want a single performance number to check whether a change made the code slower or faster, the script profiledf.sh will do this for you.
 (DF is for Dumbfrotz, because the script writes its reports in the Dumbfrotz format.)
 It works just like the profile.sh script and has the same prerequisites, but will automatically compare the number of VM cycles used this run to the last run and check if things have become slower or faster.
 It does this by writing and reading a file named profile-report-df.txt.